dartmouthcapital/document-store/README.md

 Run `dart bin/server.dart` or to run in the background, `nohup dart bin/server.dart >> /var/log/dart.log 2>&1`

+Since documents are frequently accessed repeatedly, a local, cached version is stored.
+The cache can be cleared with a simple cron: `bin/cli.dart document purge_cache`

 Provide a Basic Auth header when connecting to the API.

 ### Fetch a document